‘Playboy’ Bombshell Brennah Black Exposes Booty In Sheer Thong Lingerie, Instagram Is Going Wild

-Playboy model, Brennah Black is no stranger to posting alluring photos on her Instagram page and the image she uploaded on Thursday was no different.
-In the picture, the blonde bombshell is rocking a sheer, lacy teddy in a dusty pink with a neckline that goes down to her bellybutton.
+Playboy model Brennah Black is no stranger to posting alluring photos on her Instagram page, and the image she uploaded on Thursday was no different.
+In the picture, the blond bombshell is rocking a sheer, lacy teddy in a dusty pink with a neckline that goes down to her bellybutton.

-The daring neckline does a lot to accentuate the model’s cleavage and the strap that stretches from her neck to the waist of the garment only emphasizes it even more.
+The daring neckline does a lot to accentuate the model’s cleavage, and the strap that stretches from her neck to the waist of the garment only emphasizes it even more.
 The teddy also has a thong cut which gives the viewer a great look at Brennah’s toned derriere.

-According to the caption, the lingerie is by a company called Yandy, a brand known for “sexy, specialty apparel” according to its Instagram bio.
-Although Brennah didn’t share the name of the teddy she’s wearing in the photo, it looks similar to the company’s “Hot Pursuit Lace Teddy” which retails for $19.99 on their website and also comes in red.
+According to the caption, the lingerie is by a company called Yandy, a brand known for “sexy, specialty apparel,” according to its Instagram bio.
+Although Brennah didn’t share the name of the teddy, it looks similar to the company’s “Hot Pursuit Lace Teddy,” which retails for $19.99 on their website and also comes in red.

 Brennah’s fans showered the model with compliments in the caption of the post.